spencertipping/ni/doc/ni_by_example.md

 ####Enrichment: `ni` and directories

 Enrichment sections explore relevant but non-critical `ni` functions.
-Their contents are not critical to productive `ni` development, and they can be skipped or skimmed without fear.
+Their contents are not critical to productive `ni` development, and they can be skipped or skimmed.

 Start by making some data (Note that you have to be in `bash` for the echo statements to work.
 [Here](http://stackoverflow.com/questions/8467424/echo-newline-in-bash-prints-literal-n) is a very interesting post about `echo`'s unintuitive behavior):

 ```
-$ rm -rf dir_test && mkdir test
+$ rm -rf dir_test && mkdir dir_test
 $ echo -e "hello\n" > dir_test/hi
 $ echo -e "you\n" > dir_test/there
 ```